koopthekoopa/wii-ipl/libs/RevoEX/README.md

 # Revolution Extension Decompilation
-A decompilation of RevoEX from the Wii Menu.
+A decompilation of Revolution Extension (RevoEX) from the Wii Menu.

-Libraries included:
-* NET